-Installing a faucet doesn’t begin with the setup process actually.
+Installing a faucet doesn’t begin with the setup process.
 To be straight forward, you have to be careful since when you’re purchasing a kitchen faucet.

-Here are a few stuffs to check before you buy and install a faucet-
+Here are a few kinds of stuff to check before you buy and install a faucet-

-- Look through the bottom of the sink and check how many holes does the sink has.
-In general sense, there can be anything can be one to four holes.
+Look through the bottom of the sink and check how many holes does the sink has.
+In general sense, there can be anything that can be one to four holes.

-- If you have 4 holes on the bottom of the sink, make sure you get a deck plate with the faucet you buy.
+If you have four holes on the bottom of the sink, make sure you get a deck plate with the faucet you buy.

 8 Steps to Setup a New Kitchen Faucet

-Now, we’re at the core of the articles, for what you’ve actually landed on this page.
-Here are our 8-steps formula to replace your own faucet of the kitchen and replace a new one instead.
+Now, we’re at the core of the articles, for what you’ve landed on this page.
+Here is our 8-steps formula to replace your faucet of the kitchen and replace a new one instead.

 Step 1: Loosen up the Old One

-If you’re not using a faucet for the first time (which is pretty rare case), you have to put off the older faucet in the kitchen.
-If you’re actually new to such faucets, or installing one for the new home, then skip this step.
+If you’re not using a faucet for the first time (which is a pretty rare case), you have to put off the older faucet in the kitchen.
+If you’re new to such faucets or installing one for the new home, then skip this step.

 Turn off everything that connects to the waterline of the faucet.
 The list includes the sink tapes, the water valves, the disposal power and anything else, if applicable.
 Finally turn on the tape of the older faucet to release the pressure inside.

 Take a picture of the plumbing setup, in case you need it for later.